PoCInnovation/Workshops/software/21.Serverless/README.md

   </details>
 - Choose your Serverless Gifs App repository
 - Deploy your application with the default settings
-  :warning: **Check the branch to deploy: select your default repository branch**
+  ⚠️ **Check the branch to deploy: select your default repository branch**
   <details>
     <summary>See the default settings</summary>